minteeaa/stir/wiki/Getting-Started.md

 ### prerequisites

-you may want to create a separate OBS profile for STIR. in your OBS `Settings`, in the `Audio` tab, set `Channels` to `5.1` or higher.
+you may want to create a separate OBS profile for STIR. in your OBS `Settings`, in the `Audio` tab, set `Channels` to `Stereo` or higher.
+STIR supports anything above 1 channel (mono) audio.

 ### applying filters